michaelneale/clojure-osdc-2012/README.md

-#  Ever wanted to do your reveal.js presentations as a clokure webapp?
+#  Ever wanted to do your reveal.js presentations as a clojure webapp?

-Me neither - but here we are. \
+Me neither - but here we are.